President's Welcome Message

 Credit is described in semester hours (the number of credits taken per semester).The number of credits is determined by the demands of the course, course work and by the number of contact hours - the hours actually spent in the classroom or laboratory.

 - A credit hour represents one hour of lecture, two hours of laboratory, three hours of clinical/practicum/studio, or five hours of internship instruction per week for the semester.

 - A three-credit-hour lecture course meets 48 hours during a 16-week semester (3 hours/week x 16 weeks).

 - An average full-time semester class load in most Ivy Tech programs consists of 12-15 credit hours.

-- A class load of more than 18 credit hours requires approval of the Regional Chief Academic Officer or designee.
+- A class load of more than 18 credit hours requires approval of the campus Chief Academic Officer or designee.

 The Dean’s List recognizes academic achievement by students during a term.

 - Letters are sent to the student’s address on file.

 - The Dean’s List is posted on the web at IvyTech.edu/deans-list.